 There are few acute side effects following SRS or FSR.
 Hearing loss, if it is going to occur, usually happens several weeks or months after treatment and can continue to progress.
 In radiosurgery patients, tumor cell growth is not arrested immediately.
 Some tumor cells die in a matter of weeks, but others do so more gradually, generally 6 to 18 months after treatment.
 While this treatment usually arrests the growth of the tumor and some tumors will shrink in size, the tumor does not disappear.
 Follow-up scans are important because some tumors will continue to grow after this treatment or at some time in the future.
 It is not possible to determine which tumors will continue to grow larger after radiation.
 Therefore, periodic MRIs are necessary throughout life.

 It is helpful to remain active after treatment, since this is the best way to combat the dizziness.
-Often the expertise of a qualified physical therapist can hasten recovery.
+Often the expertise of a qualified physical therapist can advance recovery.

 Patients with large tumors are likely to have significant hearing loss and are in a situation where preservation of hearing is unrealistic or impossible.
 In most cases, the best chance to preseve hearing with either surgery or radiation is when the tumor is small.

 Patients with partially preserved hearing may benefit from a hearing aid.
 If there is total single-sided hearing loss, the patient might want to try one of the many hearing devices available.
 Some use a CROS (Contralateral Routing Of Sound) hearing aid system, whereby a microphone type of hearing aid on the non-hearing ear routes the sound to the normal hearing ear, providing some hearing from the deaf side.
 The sound may also be conducted from the tumor side to the hearing side via the bone with an implanted bone conduction device.
-These devices have gained popularity in habilitating single sided deafness related to acoustic neuromas because of the excellent sound quality and the need for only one device which is worn behind, not in, the ear.
+These devices have gained popularity in habilitating single-sided deafness related to acoustic neuromas because of the excellent sound quality and the need for only one device which is worn behind, not in, the ear.